Learn more about head injury: introduction

 Symptoms of a severe head injury can include:

 - unconsciousness – where a person has collapsed and is unresponsive, even for a brief period of time

-- concussion – a sudden but short-lived loss of mental function that occurs after a blow or other injury to the head; a person with concussion may have a glazed look or appear confused, but won’t necessarily be unconscious
+- concussion – a sudden but short-lived loss of mental function that occurs after a blow or another injury to the head; a person with concussion may have a glazed look or appear confused, but won't necessarily be unconscious

 - fits or seizures